The risk of flood is a very real part of the Australian landscape.

 Turn off the main water valve, which is usually found at the water meter located where the water supply enters your property.

 If possible, move your furniture, personal and electrical items to higher ground.
-You should take care to ensure that your drains will be clear of rubbish, such as cardboard and newspapers, which can disintegrate and cause blockages.
+You should take care to ensure that your drains are clear of rubbish, such as cardboard and newspapers, which can disintegrate and cause blockages.

 Secure any hazardous items